vishnuvij/Master_thesis/README.md

 The following tools are required to achieve the output.

-1.	fdog [^27]: fDOG - Feature-aware Directed OrtholoG search fDOG tool is distributed as a python package called fdog.
+1.	fDOG [^27]: Feature-aware Directed OrtholoG search fDOG tool is distributed as a python package called fdog.
 It is compatible with Python ≥ v3.7.

 2. OMA browser [^25]: The OMA (“Orthologous MAtrix”) project is a method and database for the inference of orthologs among complete genomes.